FREQUENTLY ASKED QUESTIONS

 - If you desire to switch providers, you are encouraged to first speak with your clinician, you can also meet directly with our Associate Director for Administration to explain and discuss your rationale for this request.
 The Associate Director for Administration will then meet with the counselor and make a decision to refer internally or outside of Temple.

 What do I do if I want services that I am not offered?

 - At TCS we can provide students with referrals for community-based services and resources, as well as low-fee options for services.
 Our website contains a searchable referral database to help students identify appropriate referrals.
 Our referral database can be found here: https://counseling.temple.edu/referral-database-0

-- Additionally, students can present to Walk-in-Clinic for further help with referrals, or ask for an appointment with our Referral Coordinator.
+- Additionally, students can register for further help with referrals, or ask for an appointment with our Referral Coordinator.

 How do I start the process of meeting with a psychiatrist?

-- Like our other services, students must initially present to Walk-in-Clinic.
-At Walk-in-Clinic, a clinician will discuss your specific needs with you and determine whether our psychiatrists are the appropriate and best fit for your needs.
+Like our other services, students must initially register during access hours (Monday - Friday; 10am - 3pm), from here you will be contacted and a clinician will discuss your specific needs with you and determine whether our psychiatrists are the appropriate and best fit for your needs.
 If assigned psychiatric services, you will attend a one hour psychiatric evaluation with one of our psychiatrists.

 How do I get a refill on my medication?

 If you meet regularly with your TCS psychiatrist, they will refill your medication as needed at their discretion.
 You must meet regularly and consistently with your psychiatrist to monitor progress and request refills.

 Do I need a full psychiatric evaluation, if I just want to refill my pre-existing medication?